Rjesh2006/-cha-lang-C/Cpp_OOps./Inheritance.md

 ```

-4. Hierarchical Inheritance
+# 4. Hierarchical Inheritance
-Explanation:
+***Explanation:***

-Hierarchical inheritance occurs when multiple derived classes inherit from a single base class.
-This creates a hierarchy of classes where each derived class shares properties and behaviors from a common base class.
+**Hierarchical inheritance occurs when multiple derived classes inherit from a single base class.
+This creates a hierarchy of classes where each derived class shares properties and behaviors from a common base class.**

-Example:
+**Example:**

-In the provided example, both the Dog and Cat classes inherit from the Animal class.
-As a result, both Dog and Cat classes can access methods from the Animal class.
+**In the provided example, both the Dog and Cat classes inherit from the Animal class.
+As a result, both Dog and Cat classes can access methods from the Animal class.**
 ```cpp
 #include <iostream>